IronSenior/The-Martian/README.md

 ## Versions

 * 1.0
-	* Sends you a photo every day with some information about it.
+	* It sends you a photo every day with some information about it.

 ## Authors